-Submit your work to your acquisitions editor per their instructions.
+Submit your work to your acquisitions editor per his or her instructions.

 Submit your manuscript as one file, including all front matter, text, and back matter.
 Use section breaks between chapters.

 Artwork should not be embedded in the text but should be submitted as separate files.
-(Please refer to "Figure Submission Guidelines" below.)
+(Please refer to "Figure Submission Guidelines.")
 Do not submit any files that are not relevant to your book.
 Do not include multiple versions of the same material.

 You must submit a PDF of your manuscript in addition to your word-processing files.
 The Press needs the PDF in order to verify that any special characters and alignments are not lost when the files are viewed on our computers.
-This is especially crucial in any manuscripts containing equations, linguistics examples, or languages using non-Roman alphabets.